guyrt/guyrt.github.com/Cougar.md

 I assumed that the trail network is connected.
 Practically speaking, this was true except for a tiny trail that crosses a corner of the park in the southwest corner.

 Technically, my regret minimization algorithm looks at the difference between the best connection and the average of the next 2 connections.
 This is because sometimes your greedy algorithm will end up selecting a connection for a node that is farther down the list.
 I tried various values for the number of connections to average.
-Just using 2 was suboptimal (76 miles) while larger numbers were all within a few yards of the same.
+Just using 2 was suboptimal (76 km) while larger numbers were all within a few yards of the same.